stoyb/SportSee/README.md

 To run the application

 ## Change the value of isAPI
-n the service.js file (located in the 'services' folder), you need to go to the 'fetchData' function and modify the value of the constant isAPI by setting it to 'false'.
+In the service.js file (located in the 'services' folder), you need to go to the 'fetchData' function and modify the value of the constant isAPI by setting it to 'false'.
 Follow these steps:
     - Open the service.js file in the 'services' folder.
     - Locate the declaration of the isAPI constant.
     - Change the value of isAPI by replacing the current value with 'false'.

 ## 3. To run the application with the api